franciscop/umbrella/Contributing.md

 # Contributing

+> Please use the branch 2 for changes/new features/fixes until this notice is removed

 Thanks for contributing!
 Developing Umbrella is quite easy:

 1. Clone the repository `git clone git+https://github.com/umbrellajs/umbrella.git && cd ./umbrellajs`